TekGeek2003/Space-Blaster-6000/README.md

 Elimiate the aliens with your secret weapon, the built in laser shooter by pressing the spacebar.

-Code to run the game
+Code to run the game:

 cd "/Users/techwiz2003/Desktop/Space Blaster 6000/Space Blaster 6000"
 python3 Graphics/main.py